Frequently Asked Questions

 What did you find out?

 Most patients were “usually” or “always” satisfied with HTC information and services.
 But, as expected, there are areas where HTCs can continue to improve.
 Also, some barriers to care (including language and insurance) were seen more in certain parts of the country than in others.
-The PSS patients and caregivers feedback helps us to know what kinds of things each center, region, and nationwide need to work on to improve care.
+The PSS patients and caregivers feedback helps us to know what kinds of things that each center, each region, and nationwide need to work on to improve care.

 Do you have statistics from my region or center?